-Since 2005, annual demand in the district has averaged about 2,200 AF.
+Since 2005, annual demand in the district has averaged about 3,700 AF.
 Historical demands by category are shown in Figure 2-3.
+Residential services currently account for about 53% of system demand.
+Demands from non-residential customer categories account for the other 47%.
+The district serves a large cannery, which accounts for about 12% of total demand on the system.
 The percent of total demand in 2009 by type of use is shown in Figure 2-4.
-Residential uses accounted for 54% of demand, commercial and industrial uses 34%, governmental and other uses 6%, and system losses 6%.

 Figure 2-3.
-King City District Historical Demand
+Oroville District Historical Demand